DCAN-Labs/biceps_cmdln/docs/source/index.rst

 |
 | **-minutes**: float.
 The minimum amount of data a subject must have to be included in processing, measured in minutes.
 Default value = 8 min.
 To convert frames to time, the tool will extract TR from input metadata (file ending in "_mast.mat").
 |
-| **-outlier**: 1 or 0.
-Whether to remove outliers based on signal variability, default 1.
+| **-outlier**: int.
+Set to positive value if you want to remove outliers based on signal variability, default 1.
 |
 | **-validate_frame_counts**: int.
-Set to a positive number if you want to validate that all runs have the same number of frames.
+Set to a positive value if you want to validate that all runs have the same number of frames.
 |
 | **-wb_command_path**: string.
 Set the path to wb_command from HCP.
 By default BICEPS will try to find this path on its own.
 |